salindersidhu/quakemap-site/README.md

 ## Production Build

-1. Update the environment variables in `.env.production`.

-2. Create and merge a Pull Request into the main branch.
+1. Create and merge a Pull Request into the main branch.

-3. The production site is automatically deployed to [https://quakemap.vercel.app/](https://quakemap.vercel.app/).
+2. The production site is automatically deployed to [https://quakemap.vercel.app/](https://quakemap.vercel.app/).

 ## Project Structure